robmarano/robmarano.github.io/courses/ece251/2025/weeks/week_14/notes_week_14.md

 ## Topics
 1. CPU interrupts and exceptions
 2. Basics of memory caching for CPUs
+3. Intro to virtual memory

-## Introduction to Exceptions and Interrupts
+# Introduction to Exceptions and Interrupts

 *   Exceptions and interrupts are **unexpected events that require a change in the flow of control** during program execution.
 *   While different instruction set architectures (ISAs) may use the terms differently, in MIPS terminology: